skiselev/radio-86rk/README.md

 ## Release Notes

 ### Changes
+* Version 1.3
+  * Fix issues from version 1.1 and version 1.2:
+    * Use key labels "Ь X" and "СС SHIFT" on top silkscreen
+    * Video signal generation circuit: use R2 = 75 Ohm and R5 = 1.5 kOhm

 * Version 1.2
   * Add F5 key
+  * Add copyright year on the top silkscreen

 * Version 1.1
   * Fix all known issues of version 1.0